 Some people want to be very social before the service; some people want time to quietly reflect.
 But in any case, planning your day so you can walk into the sanctuary about 15 minutes before the service is a good rule of thumb.

 Everything you need is in the worship guide (i.e. bulletin, program, service guide) available near the front door of the building.

 There is a beauty to knowing, on any Sunday, that we are saying basically the same liturgy as tens of millions of Anglicans around the world, and countless more back through the centuries.

 We are an Anglican Church, which means our services are collected from the Book of Common Prayer.
 (We typically use the Revised Ancient Text from the ACNA's 2019 version, if you're curious).
 The bulk of our liturgies date back to the 1500s, and their roots trace back in some cases to the early 1100s.
-The Eucharist liturgy (our regular Sunday service) has a narrative flow that moves from gathering in the presence of the Lord, acknowledging him as supreme, hearing from his Holy Word, confessing our sins and being assured of forgiveness, praying for our people, our church, our diocese, our city, and our world, and then receiving the Lord's Supper as a church family.
+The Eucharist liturgy (currently only on the 3rd Sunday of each month, as we are without a priest) has a narrative flow that moves from gathering in the presence of the Lord, acknowledging him as supreme, hearing from his Holy Word, confessing our sins and being assured of forgiveness, praying for our people, our church, our diocese, our city, and our world, and then receiving the Lord's Supper as a church family.

 What do we wear?

 Our clergy wear clerical shirts and a stole (colored scarf that drapes over the shoulders).
 Sometimes they wear dress pants, sometimes they wear jeans.
 Sometimes they put on full "vestments" (clerical robes), sometimes they don't.